Yiwen-Yang-666/Survival-Analysis/README.md

 subtypes have not been previously identified.
 Although methods for identifying such subtypes without a priori knowledge of their existence exist, they do not work well in high dimensional feature spaces.
-Recently, several approaches were proposed for survival analysis in high dimensional space, where the feature space consists of the expression profiles from thousands or even tens of thousands of genes.
+Recently, several approaches were proposed for survival analysis in high dimensional feature space, where the feature space consists of the expression profiles from thousands or even tens of thousands of genes.
 These approaches can be generally categorized into three
 types: unsupervised, supervised and semi-supervised.
 Their performances have been evaluated on several data sets.
 In most of the cases, semi-supervised approaches seem to have